 Number of quality parks and outdoor activities recommended by locals and visitors (Tripadvisor.com)

-Lovability speaks to the relative vibrancy and quality of place of a city relative to its competitive set.
-Our research has shown for some time that the more vibrant the city is in terms of its culture, sports, dining and nightlife, the more visitors, young professionals and large corporations it attracts.
-A city’s lovability also inspires residents, businesses and visitors to promote a city to the world more than city marketers or chambers of commerce can ever hope to achieve.
-Resonance ranks a city’s performance in each of these areas based on the number of stories, references and recommendations shared online about that city in key user- generated digital channels.
+For almost a decade, Resonance research has shown that the more vibrant a city or region is in terms of its culture, dining and nightlife, the more visitors, young professionals and large corporations it attracts.
+A region’s lovability also inspires residents, businesses and visitors to promote a region to the world more effectively and cost-efficiently than destination marketers can ever hope to.
+Resonance ranks a city’s performance in each of these areas based on the number of stories, references and recommendations shared online about that city in key user-generated digital channels like Tripadvisor, Instagram and Facebook, and sought out on Google.

 Nightlife